At a Glance

 ✨Tip Number 2

-Network with other teachers who have taught abroad.
-They can provide valuable insights and tips on how to adapt to a new environment, which can be beneficial when discussing your potential fit for the role.
+Network with other teachers or graduates who have taught abroad.
+They can provide valuable insights and tips that could give you an edge in your application process.

 ✨Tip Number 3